joshycsm/java-programming-masterclass-for-software-developers/README.md

 - You should validate that the **2nd paramter seconds is >= 0 and <=59**.

-- The method should \*\*return "Invalid value" in the method if either of the above are not true.
+- The method should **return "Invalid value" in the method if either of the above are not true**.

 - If the **parameters are valid** then calculate how many hours minutes and seconds equal the minutes and seconds passed to this method and \*\*return that value as string in format "XXh YYm ZZs" where XX represents a number of hours, YY the minutes, and ZZ the seconds.